Startups

 Is a founders agreement legally required in India?

-No, it is not legally required.
-However, it is strongly recommended before incorporating a company.
+No, but it is strongly recommended before incorporating a company.
 Without one, disputes over equity, roles, IP ownership, and exit terms become extremely difficult to resolve.
-Most investors and accelerators require a founders agreement before funding.
+Specifically, Section 17 of the Copyright Act 1957 stipulates that the creator is the first owner of copyright unless there is a written contract assigning these rights to another entity, such as an employer or client.

 What is vesting in a founders agreement?

-Vesting is a mechanism where founders earn their equity over time instead of receiving it all upfront.
-Standard vesting is 4 years with a 1-year cliff, meaning a founder gets 0% if they leave before year 1, 25% at year 1, and the rest monthly over the next 3 years.
-This protects the company if a co-founder leaves early.
+Vesting is a mechanism where founders earn their equity over time.
+Standard vesting is 4 years with a 1-year cliff, meaning 0% if they leave before year 1, 25% at year 1, and the rest monthly over the next 3 years.
+According to Section 10 of the Indian Contract Act 1872, agreements are enforceable only when executed with the free consent of parties competent to contract, for a lawful consideration, and with a lawful object.

 How should co-founders split equity?

 There is no fixed formula.
 Consider each founder's contribution: idea originator, technical expertise, business development, capital investment, and full-time vs part-time commitment.
-Equal splits (50-50) are common but can cause deadlocks.
-Whatever the split, use vesting to protect all parties.
+This is subject to the provisions of the Indian Contract Act 1872 and other applicable local regulations, which define the rights, obligations, and legal remedies available to the contracting parties.

 What happens if a co-founder leaves without a founders agreement?

-Without an agreement, the departing co-founder retains all their shares with no vesting clawback, may take IP they created, can compete directly with the startup, and disputes go to expensive litigation.
-This is why a founders agreement before incorporation is critical.
+The departing co-founder retains all their shares with no vesting clawback, may take IP they created, can compete directly with the startup, and disputes go to expensive litigation.
+Specifically, Section 17 of the Copyright Act 1957 stipulates that the creator is the first owner of copyright unless there is a written contract assigning these rights to another entity, such as an employer or client.

 Related reads: Non-Compete Clause India ยท IP Assignment Agreement Guide ยท Joint Venture Agreement Guide